studyingegret/python-fluent/README.rst

 - I am not sure if it is required to use my real name for Git commits.
 It seems that almost everyone else don't bother using their real name, but I would prefer to keep it secret (if possible).
 - Code will be rewritten if it feels unclear.

-::raw: html
-   <details><summary>

-Unresolved questions for refactoring
+Unresolved questions for refactoring:

-::raw: html
+.. ::raw: html
    </summary>

 - Is the project architecture designed to be same as fluent.js, fluent-rs?
 If so, do the classes correspond trivially?